-Name of legislation bacco Control Act (see table below for Date in force vironmental Tobacco Smoke Work Site Regulations) otember 30, 2006 Workplaces is Act pertains to public places the oking permitted in parts of workplaces to which public is not admitted that meet the prescribed quirements oking permitted in home daycare facilities during riods when daycare is not being provided - oking permitted in designated smoking hotel rooms registered guests and their invited guests oking permitted in a designated smoking room in rsing homes, group homes or other residential ilities (as per regulations) Restaurants oking prohibited Casinos, bingos, etc. oking prohibited Bars • Sm oking prohibited Public places oking prohibited in enclosed public places Outdoor provisions • Sm or sm wit oking prohibited within 3 metres of any entrance exit of an enclosed workplace or public place; oking permitted in designated smoking structures thin 3 metres, provided the smoke does not come o contact with people entering or leaving the rkplace oking prohibited in outdoor bus shelters Provision for municipalities Sec and 8 c ction 10 of The Tobacco Control Act states that if other act, regulation or bylaw conflicts with sections r 9 of this Act, the provision that is the more strictive of smoking prevails Summary its own, this legislation is strong for public pla ce protection but weak for workplaces to which public is not generally admitted • Le gislation is weak for outdoor protection- sm Pro scł ludes entrances and exits, but allows for designated oking structures within the 3 metre buffer zone. otection could be strengthened by including patios, nool grounds, playgrounds, recreational fields, and ffer zones around air intakes and windows be gether with the worksite regulations listed low, indoor protection in workplaces and public aces is strong
+Name of legislation • Tobacco Control Act (see table below for Environmental Tobacco Smoke Work Site Regulations) Date in force • September 30, 2006 Workplaces • This Act pertains to public places • Smoking permitted in parts of workplaces to which the public is not admitted that meet the prescribed requirements • Smoking permitted in home daycare facilities during periods when daycare is not being provided • Smoking permitted in designated smoking hotel rooms by registered guests and their invited guests • Smoking permitted in a designated smoking room in nursing homes, group homes or other residential facilities (as per regulations) Restaurants • Smoking prohibited Casinos, bingos, etc. • Smoking prohibited Bars • Smoking prohibited Public places • Smoking prohibited in enclosed public places Outdoor provisions • Smoking prohibited within 3 metres of any entrance or exit of an enclosed workplace or public place; smoking permitted in designated smoking structures within 3 metres, provided the smoke does not come into contact with people entering or leaving the workplace Smoking prohibited in outdoor bus shelters Provision for municipalities • Section 10 of The Tobacco Control Act states that if 1 Tovision for municipanties another act, regulation or bylaw conflicts with sections 8 or 9 of this Act, the provision that is the more restrictive of smoking prevails Summary • On its own, this legislation is strong for public place protection but weak for workplaces to which the public is not generally admitted • Legislation is weak for outdoor protection- includes entrances and exits, but allows for designated smoking structures within the 3 metre buffer zone.
+Protection could be strengthened by including patios, school grounds, playgrounds, recreational fields, and buffer zones around air intakes and windows • Together with the worksite regulations listed below, indoor protection in workplaces and public places is strong